Students with Disabilities Transport Program

 Your child may be able to use the mainstream

 School Bus Program or public transport services.
-These services provides transport for students at government and non-government schools in rural and regional Victoria.
+These services provide transport for students at government and non-government schools in rural and regional Victoria.

 Your child must be able to travel independently.
 Other than the bus driver, there is no supervision on the buses or at interchange points.